-- on their final year dissertation/project they should be aware of them and of the role of School/Faculty and central ethics processes in overseeing such work. - 2.4 The University will make reasonable adjustments whenever possible to enable individual staff or students to carry out their work without compromising their ethical principles.
+- ethical principles, but by the time they work on their final year dissertation/project they should be aware of them and of the role of School/Faculty and central ethics processes in overseeing such work. - 2.4 The University will make reasonable adjustments whenever possible to enable individual staff or students to carry out their work without compromising their ethical principles.